casebook

 Ecocentrism

-Sometimes called ‘biocentrism,’ this philosophy, model and/or approach recognizes the intrinsic value of all living organisms and the natural world.
+Sometimes called ‘biocentrism,’ this philosophical perspective recognizes the intrinsic value of all living organisms and the natural world.
 In contrast to anthropocentrism, which prioritizes human interests above all other forms of life, the ecocentric view values all living beings as equal and meriting moral consideration, regardless of their utility to humans.
 This framework places special emphasis on the interconnectedness of all living beings, ecosystems and naturally occurring cycles.

 Precautionary Principle